songfd2018/MOOCs/README.md

 Then, run `Arrangement_comparison.R` to:

-- generate the grading probabilities vector `prob_N1000_consecl.txt` for each l as the input of probability calculation;
+- generate the grading probabilities vector `prob_N1000_consecl.txt` for each `l` as the input of probability calculation;
 - calculate the connectivity probability by running `Calculate_connectivity_prob.R` as

 ```
 Rscript ../02Missing_Grading/Calculate_connectivity_prob.R -N 1000 -m m -n prob_N1000_consecl
 ```

-where the argument -n denotes the file name of the grading probability vector of all students.
-Here, we vary m from 4 to 6 and vary l among {1, 2, 4, 5, 10, 20, 50, 100, 250, 500};
+where the argument `-n` denotes the file name of the grading probability vector of all students.
+Here, we vary `m` from 4 to 6 and vary `l` among 1, 2, 4, 5, 10, 20, 50, 100, 250 and 500;

-- draw the line chart of the probability of realizing a valid Y under different circumstances.
+- draw the line chart of the probability of realizing a valid `Y` under different circumstances.

 ## Finding all subgraphs in the observed assessment grid